-^{}For illustrative purposes, residential properties are 50 feet wide by 185 feet deep, alleyways are 18 feet wide, and the road right-of-way is 60 feet.
-EXISTING CONFIGURATION This sample existing configuration illustrates two blocks, A and B, fronting one of the Village's Corridors.
+For illustrative purposes, residential properties are 50 feet wide by 185 feet deep, alleyways are 18 feet wide, and the road right-of-way is 60 feet.
+Site B: 1.1 acres, 125 ft. lot depth OPTION 1 This sample existing configuration illustrates two blocks, A and B, fronting one of the Village's Corridors.
 The commercial parcels have a lot depth of approximately 125 feet, with an alley situated at the rear.
-Single-family, detached homes are located behind the commercial parcels.
-The existing configuration provides minimal buffering between the single-family uses and commercial uses, and the alleyway serves as the primary buffer.
-The commercial uses have located their parking at the rear of site, adjacent to the single-family homes.
-OPTION 1 Option 1 illustrates a scenario where only one block, Commercial Block B, expands into the residential subdivision.
+Sinale-family, detached homes are located behind the commercial parcels.
+The existing configuration provides minimal buffering between the singlefamily uses and commercial uses, and the alleyway serves as the primary buffer.
+The commercial uses have located their parking at the rear of site, adjacent to the sinale-family homes.
+DEVELOPMENT APPROACHES AND TOOLS COMMERCIAL EXPANSION EXISTING CONFIGURATION Option 1 illustrates a scenario where only one block, Commercial Block B, expands into the residential subdivision.
 By increasing the commercial lot depth by two residential lots (approximately 100 feet), an additional .89 acres is gained.
 This larger site provides opportunities for larger commercial or mixed-use development.
 In this scenario, the alleyway has been shifted and extensive landscaping and buffering is incorporated on the site to minimize negative impacts on the single family homes.
-A site this size possesses more commercial viability than a smaller block like Block A. OPTION 2 Option 2 illustrates a conceptual scenario where an alleyway does not exist separating the residential and commercial properties.
-In this option, both commercial blocks A and B expand into the residential subdivision.
-In this option, the blocks are combined to provide one consolidated redevelopment site totaling approximately 4.25 acres.
-To maximize the redevelopment potential of this site, the residential street could then be culdesacked to eliminate through traffic and any limitations to site design.
-A site this size could be very desirable for a number of commercial uses.
+A site this size possesses more commercial viability than a smaller block like Block A. A site this size could be very desirable for a number of commercial uses.
 Increased lot depth, additional parking, and more buildable acreage will attract new commercial developers.
 Similar to Option 1, intensive buffering should be implemented adjacent to the single family homes.
 Attractive landscaping and high quality fencing will help separate the two uses from each other, and mitigate any negative impacts that could occur.
-DEVELOPMENT APPROACHES AND TOOLS RELOCATION OF EXISTING USES BENEFITS OF RELOCATING USES Sometimes existing uses may be desirable to have within a community but are located on properties, or within areas, that are not well suited for the use, given the surrounding uses and development patterns.
+Development Approaches and Tools Relocation of Existing Uses BENEFITS OF RELOCATING USES Sometimes existing uses may be desirable to have within a community but are located on properties, or within areas, that are not well suited for the use, given the surrounding uses and development patterns.
 The relocation of existing uses to other sites is a technique that is utilized by communities throughout the region, state, and country.
 Although it is not an easy task, use relocation can, and should, result in a "win-win" for the municipality and the business/property owner.
 Successful relocation of existing uses requires that (1) a suitable and "more desirable" site is found that will accommodate and hopefully improve conditions for the business, and (2) that the new site is improved and developed in a manner that accommodates and hopefully improves conditions for the business.
 Even if both of these components are met, the real trick is finding a way for such a relocation to be paid for while minimizing or eliminating costs and operating burdens for the business to be relocated.
 Such a relocation often requires some dedication and allocation of public funds and/or must be made part of a larger development effort.
 As part of the examination of uses along the Village's perimeter corridors, two uses have been preliminarily identified for possible relocation: Pete's Automotive and Keystone Montessori.
 Although these uses both provide valuable services for the residents of River Forest and the surrounding areas, the Village would be better served if the uses could be successfully relocated to other areas of the Village.
 Pete's Automotive